CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 #### How to import a function from another module in JavaScript?
 **1. Exporting module features**<br />
 The first thing you need to do to get access to module features is export them.
 This is done using the export statement.
 You can export functions, var, let, const, and classes.
-They need to be top-level items; you can't use export inside a function, for example.
+They need to be top-level items; you can't use export inside a function.

 **Example:**
 ```javascript